This article describes a 3-step process of moving mailbox data:

 - Outlook 2010/2013/2016: Navigate to File > Account Settings > Account Settings > Data Files tab, select the PST and click Open File Location to open the folder.

 - Outlook 2007: Go to Tools > Account Settings and open the Data Files tab.
 Double-click the data file for the POP/IMAP mailbox and find its location.

 - or export mailbox data to a .pst file.
 Read the Knowledge Base article on How To Export Data In Outlook.

-- Read the Knowledge Base article on How Do I Configure Outlook 2007/2010 To Connect To A POP/IMAP Mailbox? for more information.
+- Read the Knowledge Base article on How To Configure Outlook For Windows To Connect To A POP/IMAP Mailbox for more information.

 - Outlook Backup service (CONTROL PANEL > Outlook Backup).
 You can upload the exported .pst file and restore it to the Exchange Mailbox.
 Read the Knowledge Base article on Overview Of Outlook Backup for instructions.

 - or Outlook client.
 You can create a profile for the new mailbox (using Outlook Profile Helper or manually) and import the .pst file.
 Read the Knowledge Base article on How To Import Data To Outlook for more information and instructions.